What tax deduction do I receive when donating?

 How is Charity Auction Network different?

 Third party car donation services are fairly ubiquitous and allow charities to collect cash with little effort other than the marketing of the donation option.
-Real estate has no such 3rd party services due to the complexity of sale and lack of liquidity.
-With a national real estate auction platform, and a national title company partner, our partner Zetabid can quickly vet assets and convert them to cash without the charity ever having to own or operate the asset.
-Also, using the IRS Bargain Sale, it can accept real estate with mortgage debt and high value assets with a portion of the equity going to the charity (and a portion in cash to donor) which induces more willing donors than an all or nothing donation approach.
+Real estate has no such 3rd party platforms due to the complexity of sale and lack of liquidity.
+With a national real estate auction platform, and a national title company partner, Charity Auction Network and Zetabid can quickly vet assets and convert them to cash without the charity ever having to own or operate the asset.
+Also, using the IRS Bargain Sale, it can accept real estate with mortgage debt and high value assets with a portion of the equity going to the charity (and a portion in cash to donor upon sale) which induces more willing donors than an all or nothing donation approach.